drewjocham/mongo-migration-tool/CONTRIBUTING.md

 ### Reporting Bugs

 Before reporting a bug:
-1. Check the [existing issues](https://github.com/jocham/mongo-essential/issues) to avoid duplicates
+1. Check the [existing issues](https://github.com/jocham/mongo-migration/issues) to avoid duplicates
-2. Use the latest version of mongo-essential
+2. Use the latest version of mongo-migration
 3. Include detailed information about your environment

 When reporting bugs, include:
-- **Version**: mongo-essential version and Go version
+- **Version**: mongo-migration version and Go version
 - **Environment**: OS, MongoDB version, deployment details
 - **Steps to Reproduce**: Clear, minimal reproduction steps
 - **Expected vs Actual**: What should happen vs what actually happens